Vyral/base-template/_posts/2019-12-17-focus-on-the-rates-not-the-prices.md

 Ultimately, **you can have compound interest work for you or against you**.
 Typically, with mortgages, it’s working against people—that is, unless, you nab that really low interest rate.

-We’re always keeping an eye on prime opportunities refinance.
+We’re always keeping an eye on prime opportunities to refinance.
 Right now, the market is giving us a gift, and homeowners should take advantage of it\!

 Back when we bought our first home, we were at an interest rate of 8% and that was normal at the time.
 It’s a far cry from the fantastically low rates we’re enjoying now.

+If you ever have any questions about real estate, please reach out to us by phone or email.
+We would love to help you.